jordanaustin/Details-Expander/README.md

 Details-Expander
 ================

-A details element polyfil with minimal CSS and JavaScript.
+A details element polyfill with minimal CSS and JavaScript.

 <h2>Dependancies</h2>
 Currently dependant on Modernizr for detecting if the details element is supported.